Peter-Schorn/SpotifyAPI/README.md

 You can decide how to open the URL.
 If you are creating an iOS app, the simplest method is to use `UIApplication.shared.open(authorizationURL)` to open the URL in the browser.

 After the user either approves or denies authorization for your app, Spotify will redirect to the redirect URI that you specified when making the authorization URL with query parameters appended to it.
-Pass this url into [requestAccessAndRefreshTokens(redirectURIWithQuery:codeVerifier:state:)][21] to request the access and refresh tokens:
+Pass this URL into [requestAccessAndRefreshTokens(redirectURIWithQuery:codeVerifier:state:)][21] to request the access and refresh tokens:
 ```swift
 spotify.authorizationManager.requestAccessAndRefreshTokens(
     redirectURIWithQuery: url,